redctf/redctf-old/README.md

   - [ ] Setup Basis for Theming in Phase Three
 - [ ] Admin Page
   - [ ] Add CTFs
+  - [ ] Fix up Admin Panel to be useable
   - [ ] Release Hints
+  - [ ] Complete CTF control
+    - [ ] Ability to set future start time (with no errors in performance)
+    - [ ] Ability to set future end time (and have it automatically stop CTF)
-  - [ ] Complete Control of Challenges - Create/Edit/Delete
+  - [ ] Complete ontrol of Challenges
+    - [ ] Better creation - html, more smooth transitions between making challenges
+    - [ ] Live Edit/Delete
 - [ ] Large Scale Documentation
 - [ ] Input Validation (Only Numbers here, Valid Email there, etc)